Reemns97/level3-project/documentation/DIARY.md

 ## Day4:
 I finally created the muiltisatge dockerfile for the shipping microservices with the help of Mr.bryan.
 I tested the build and it works!
 ## Day5:
 I tried doing dockerfiles for the other services, i manged to do the payment, catalogue, orders and carts.
-For the carts it kept failing and i asked for help from one of my colleagues and turn out i need to update the source code and change the version of the maven-jdk.
+For the carts it kept failing and i asked for help from one of my colleagues and turns out i need to update the source code and change the version of the maven-jdk.
 ## Day6:
-I continued working on the other microservices and making sure that everything is working correctly.
-For now it seems that everything is working great and time to push the images to dockerhub and moving on to the next step.
+I continued working on the other microservices and made sure that everything is working correctly.
+For now it seems that everything is working great.
-## Day7: